Ball Ground Real Estate Guide Ball Ground GA Homes For Sale

 A top tourist destination, Gibbs Gardens, features a 220 acre paradise of 16 world glass gardens.
 The Ball Ground community is warm and friendly and has several festivals each year, including a Main Street City Park concert and movie, a Faith and Freedom festival with fireworks for Independence Day, and a March of the Toys parade with Santa to support Toys for Tots.
 The City of Ball Ground is committed to bringing quality development and businesses to the community, trademarking its business slogan, “Where we Roll Out the Red Carpet, Not the Red Tape”, offering its warm greeting to residents and businesses alike.
 Ball Ground lays claim to fame with both Tom Cruise and Tyler Perry recently using the town to film movies.

-BALL GROUND REAL ESTATE
+QUICK SEARCH FOR BALL GROUND REAL ESTATE BY TYPE

 MORE ABOUT BALL GROUND